damaha/damaha.github.io/index.md

 **Companies**
 and institutions I have been working for or affiliated with through my career:

-COWI - Dictus ApS - DTU - EY - Greenwood Engineering A/S - European Comission - SatCen - Terma A/S - World Bank
+Bytes & Brains ApS - COWI A/S - Dictus ApS - DTU - EY - Greenwood Engineering A/S - European Comission - SatCen - Terma A/S - World Bank

 **Contact**